DaveEveritt/magic-square/readme.md

 - remove duplicates
 - check that mod sqrt length == 0

+- force negative numbers to positive
+- convert floats to integers

 RETURN: sqrt length is the order (n) of magic square

 ---